-We will be applying \Cref{lma:lipschitz} on a specific $W$ which will contain all of the observations corresponding to mistakes made by empirical Bayes selection w.h.p..
+We will apply \Cref{lma:lipschitz} on a specific $W$ which contains all of the observations corresponding to mistakes made by empirical Bayes selection w.h.p.
 This is the subject of the following lemma.
-Recall the notation that $\triangle$ is the symmetric difference, so $\J{Bayes} \triangle \J{EB}$ is the index set of all mistakes.
+We use $\triangle$ to denote symmetric difference, so $\J{Bayes} \triangle \J{EB}$ is the index set of all mistakes.